Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 .. note::

    Look out for upstream errors.
-For example, you may find that if the pipeline errors and stops, iut may create the file and when the pipeline is started again, it will move to the next function, despite the previous file being empty.
+For example, you may find that if the pipeline errors and stops, it may create the file and when the pipeline is started again, it will move to the next function, despite the previous file being empty.
 To fix this, delete the files created by the last task ran before restarting the pipeline.